Skip to content

 1. First-run setup.
 On a fresh install, POST /api/v1/auth/setup creates the initial CEO account.
 After setup completes, this endpoint returns a conflict error.

 2. Login.
-POST /api/v1/auth/login with a username and password returns a TokenResponse carrying a signed JWT, its expires_in (seconds), and a must_change_password flag.
-Include the token on subsequent requests as Authorization: Bearer <token>.
+POST /api/v1/auth/login with a username and password returns a CookieSessionResponse carrying expires_in (seconds) and a must_change_password flag.
+The signed JWT is delivered as an HttpOnly Set-Cookie header, not in the response body.
 A server-side session record is created as a side effect and is retrievable via GET /api/v1/auth/sessions.

 3. Password change.
 New users are forced through POST /api/v1/auth/change-password before any other endpoint accepts their token; the require_password_changed guard blocks everything else until the temporary password is rotated.

 4. Current identity.
-GET /api/v1/auth/me returns the caller's id, username, role, and must_change_password flag (no session metadata).
+GET /api/v1/auth/me returns the caller's id, username, role, must_change_password flag, org_roles (permission-level roles for org-config access), and scoped_departments (departments accessible to department admins); no session metadata.

 5. WebSocket tickets.
 Browsers can't set Authorization headers on WebSocket connections, so POST /api/v1/auth/ws-ticket mints a short-lived single-use ticket.
 The preferred way to present it is as the first WebSocket message ({"action": "auth", "ticket": "<ticket>"}) so the ticket never lands in URLs, access logs, or browser history.
 A legacy /api/v1/ws?ticket=<ticket> query-param form is also accepted and is validated before the WebSocket upgrade.